Statheads Gameplay: Player Substitutions

 Starting pitchers can only qualify to appear in a fantasy match if they have had a minimum of two (2) calendar days of rest since their last fantasy match appearance.
 These calendar days must fall between the days the pitcher is scheduled to start.

-For example, if King Felix starts in a match on Friday, he may not appear in a fantasy match until after Sunday.
+For example, if Shane Bieber starts in a match on Friday, he may not appear in a fantasy match until after Sunday.

 If a pitcher appears in a relief role and then is moved into the starting rotation and makes a subsequent starting appearance, this rule still applies.
 This rule does not apply to starters who make subsequent relief appearances, or to a pitcher who makes two consecutive relief appearances.